Broadband Equity, Access, and Deployment (BEAD) Program

 4

-The Delaware Broadband Office is moving as quickly as possible to develop a replacement Final Plan and qualify again for this funding and bring high-speed internet to all Delawareans.
+The Delaware Broadband Office is moving as quickly as possible to implement the Final Proposal and bring high-speed internet to all Delawareans.
 At this time, NTIA has not said when states will receive permission and revised guidelines to use their nondeployment funds, leaving Delaware’s planned community internet projects on hold.

 BEAD Timeline